Follow these simple steps to learn how to meditate—and to troubleshoot any issues that arise.

 If you think meditation is something only Buddhist monks (or people with lives a lot less crazed than yours) can do, think again.

-Not only can anyone meditate, but there are myriad benefits to your health and well-being from a simple, daily meditation practice.
+Not only can anyone meditate, but there are myriad health and well-being benefits from a simple, daily meditation practice.
 For starters, meditation can decrease blood pressure as well as cortisol (a stress hormone) and cholesterol; increase creativity; reduce anxiety; and strengthen your immune system.
-A recent study at the University of Wisconsin–Madison found that meditators produced significantly more antibodies to a flu vaccine than did nonmeditators.
+A study at the University of Wisconsin–Madison found that meditators produced significantly more antibodies to a flu vaccine than did nonmeditators.
 The same research also showed that those who meditated were calmer and had a more positive emotional state.

 Most people who try meditation for the first time have a very specific goal: to reduce stress.
 And it's a terrific tool for that.
 The bonus is that the calm you experience seeps into other moments of your day.
-Before you know it, you find yourself with a greater, more-natural sense of balance, more compassion for yourself and others, and a more-robust sense of humor.
+Before you know it, you find yourself with a greater, more-natural sense of balance, more compassion for yourself and others, and a more robust sense of humor.
 Over time, you may notice that you see the "big picture" of your life more clearly and are able to make better decisions about it.
 Meditation also can help you connect with your spiritual side and possibly to a higher power if your belief system includes that.

 - Sit comfortably on a cushion or a chair.
 Don't slouch, but your back doesn't need to be ramrod-straight either.
 At first, you may want to try sitting against a wall to support your back.
 Use extra pillows under your knees or anywhere else to make you comfortable.

 - Try lying down, if sitting to meditate is unappealing.
 Miriam Austin, author of Meditation for Wimps, recommends lying on the floor with your calves and feet resting on a chair seat.

 - Put on music, if that helps to calm you before beginning to meditate.
 Turn it off once you begin.